Secret Server Performance and Sizing Guide

 Discovery Operations

-For environments with significant or time-sensitive discovery requirements we recommend dedicated DEs, potentially within a distinct "discovery site."
-Endpoint count is the primary driver of scan duration, each endpoint requiring individual connection and processing.
-Performance metrics assume low-latency (<20ms) connections to endpoints.
-Higher latency (for instance, >50ms) may reduce throughput, requiring additional DEs or regional sites.
-Web servers with the DE worker server role enabled can process discovery responses, enhancing efficiency.
-However, these nodes also handle other tasks (such as UI and API), so you cannot dedicate them solely to discovery.
-For high discovery loads, prioritize dedicated DEs (see Engine Sizing Per Site and Distributed Engine Job Function Optimization).
+We recommend dedicated DEs, potentially within a distinct "discovery site," for environments with significant or time-sensitive discovery requirements.
+The endpoint count is the primary driver of scan duration, as each requires individual connection and processing.
+Performance metrics assume low-latency (<20ms) connections to endpoints; higher latency (>50ms) may reduce throughput, requiring additional DEs or regional sites. web servers with the engine worker server role enabled can process discovery responses, enhancing efficiency.
+However, these nodes also handle other tasks (for example, UI, API), so they cannot be dedicated solely to discovery.
+For high discovery loads, prioritize dedicated DEs (see Engine Sizing per Site).

 Discovery Sizing Considerations